 Are you passionate about the communities and stories that make up this diverse country?

-Don’t miss the chance to have national impact!
+Don’t miss the chance to have national impact.

-- Write, proofread, schedule and monitor social media, maintain a hashtag/trends calendar and help investigate better ways to expand audience reach
+- Write, proofread, schedule, and monitor social media, maintain a hashtag/trends calendar and help investigate better ways to expand audience reach

 - Provide multi-faceted support – trouble shoot technology issues, assemble newsletters, format French content, update reports

-- Dependable: Be counted on to meet commitments and deadlines
+- Dependable: Meet commitments and deadlines

 - Objective: Able to maintain a realistic perspective and keep personal biases to a minimum